 TL;DR – (Too Long, Didn’t Read)

 Mind mapping is a powerful tool that can significantly benefit neurodivergent teens, particularly those with ADHD or autism, in their learning journey.
 By understanding the science behind mind mapping, recognizing its effectiveness, and implementing practical strategies, parents and special education teachers can empower these teens to plan ahead and navigate the educational landscape successfully.
+Mind mapping is used by people in business, education, government, the charity sector, and at home, showcasing its versatility across various domains.
 As we embrace the diverse ways in which young minds process information, mind mapping stands out as a valuable ally in fostering a more inclusive and supportive learning environment.

 Further Reading